DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-laurengonzaga/README.md

         - Proofs and Logical Analysis
           e.g. Knights and Knaves

+✓ **Mathematical Proof**

+        - a chain of logical deductions leading to the proposition from a base set of axioms

 ✓ **Proposition**

         - a statement that is either true or false e.g. "Today is Tuesday."

+✓ **Logical Deduction**

+        - a process of reasoning from one or more statements (premises) to reach a logically certain conclusion

+✓ **Axiom**

+        - a statement or proposition that is regarded as being established, accepted, or self-evidently true

 ✓ **Logical Operations**

 | Logical Symbol  |  Logical Operator | Shorthand | Logical Expression |